pierrediedhiou/cybersecurity-journey/glossary.md

 Ripper with additional hash support and features
 - **JavaScript (JS)** — A programming language that enables complex interactive behavior in web browsers, part of the web front end
+- **JavaScript (JS)** — A popular scripting language that adds interactive features to websites alongside HTML and CSS.
+Runs in the browser (front end) and can also run on servers (Node.js)
 ## K
 - **KDC** — Key Distribution Center, service installed on the Domain Controller that creates Kerberos tickets on the network